eyalabraham/docker-services-demo/design.md

 ## Web access services
 ### Frontend
 The web frontend is the access method for library patrons.
 It provides a book catalog view and a book borrowing interface.
-The front end is build with a Django framework and includes:
+The front end is built using a Django web framework and includes:
 - Home page dislaying library book catalog with a 'Borrow' botton/link
-- Patron login for borrowing or before displaying patron's borrowed books.
+- Patron login for borrowing or displaying patron's borrowed books.
 The page will ask for patron's first and last name, and patron's library ID.
 - Patron's borrowed book list.
-Displayed afer successful borrowing, or when request through link on the catalog bage.
+Displayed afer successful borrowing, or when requested through link on the catalog page.

 The front end service will communicate with the catalog services, the patron registry service, and the library borrowing logic service through their respective RSET interfaces.